Acer lobelii: Description

-Acer lobelii is a medium-sized deciduous tree growing 20–25 m tall with a narrow, erect crown.
-It is one of very few trees with a naturally fastigiate form.
+Acer lobelii is a medium-sized deciduous tree growing 20–25 m tall.
+Trees in cultivation are often narrow, with an erect, fastigiate crown.
 The bark is greenish-grey, smooth in young trees, becoming browner and shallowly furrowed in mature trees.
-The shoots are green covered by a thick glaucous blue-white wax at first, this wearing off within a year but the older shoots remaining green for several years.
+The shoots are often green covered by a thick glaucous blue-white wax at first, this wearing off within a year but the older shoots remaining green for several years.

 The leaves are opposite, palmately lobed with five lobes, 6–12 cm long and 6–15 cm across; the lobes are entire or with one or two irregular teeth.
 As with its relatives Acer cappadocicum and Acer platanoides, the leaf stems bleed a milky latex when broken.

 The flowers are in corymbs, yellow-green with five sepals 3–4 mm long; flowering occurs in early spring.
 The fruit is a double samara with two winged seeds, the seeds are disc-shaped, strongly flattened, 6–11 mm across and 2–3 mm thick.
 The wings are 2.5 cm long, widely spread, approaching a 180° angle.

+Some of the features used to differentiate the species from its close relative A. cappadocicum have proven to be more variably pronounced than previously assumed, making them unreliable.
+While trees in cultivation are often distinctly narrow as compared to the usually rounder A. cappadocicum, the species can be more broad spreading in the wild, and A. cappadocicum can conversely be very upright as well.
+The glaucous bloom on young shoots, while more consistently shown by A. lobelii, can also be found in A. cappadocicum.
+Features that appear to more consistently distinguish A. lobelii from A. cappadocicum are the five rather than seven-lobed leaves of mature trees, shorter peduncles on its inflorescences, as well as the lack of a suckering habit in A. lobelii.
+Older A. lobelii in cultivation are, however, often grafted on A. cappadocicum, and may therefore have A. cappadocicum suckers surrounding them.

 Distribution

-The species is rare and endangered in Italy, only occurring scattered in small groups in Italian sclerophyllous and semi-deciduous forests habitats.
-It was widely considered endemic in southern Italy, but is now also known in the western Balkans (former Yugoslavia), a distribution fairly closely matched by Pinus heldreichii (Bosnian pine).
+The species is rare and endangered in Italy, only occurring scattered in small groups in Italian sclerophyllous and semi-deciduous forest habitats between 200 and 1750 m altitude in the southern Apennine Mountain chain, particularly in beech forests.
+It is found in the Abruzzo, Basilicata, Calabria, Campania, Lazio and Molise provinces, reaching south into Sila National Park, Calabria.
+Some sources also consider it to be native to the western Balkans, however, this is unconfirmed, and may have its roots in an erroneous attribution.

-It is closely related to, and in some respects intermediate between, Acer cappadocicum, from southwestern Asia, and Acer platanoides, from further north in Europe, hence the synonyms cited above.
-The suggestion has been made that it could be a natural hybrid between them, but differences from both, notably the strongly glaucous bloom on the young shoots, make treatment as a distinct species more reasonable.